NihontoWatch Mon

 Description

-This is a Juyo Token designated katana by Higo Doutanuki Kouzukenosuke, a prominent smith from the Higo Doutanuki school in Higo province.
-It is a rare designation for a Doutanuki blade of this length, known for its robust construction with a wide body, thick kasane, and extended kissaki.
-The blade features an Itame hada with jinie and a Notare and Kogunome hamon with kochoji, showcasing a wild and varied aesthetic.
+This is a rare Juyo Token designated Katana by Higo Doutanuki Kouzukenosuke, a prominent smith from the Doutanuki school in Higo province.
+Dated to the Keicho era (1604), this sword is one of only two Juyo Token Doutanuki katanas of this length.
+It features a wide body, thick kasane, and extended kissaki, presenting a magnificent and powerful appearance.

 NBTHK Setsumei